Skip to main content

 • Tied to due diligence.
 Identity verification (KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers. for corporatesCorporates Business entities that can be onboarded as identities on Weavr.
 Corporate identities represent companies and require Know Your Business (KYB) verification.
 They can have multiple authorised users and issue cards to card assignees., KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers. for consumersConsumers Individual persons who can be onboarded as identities on Weavr.
 Consumer identities represent individual customers and require Know Your Customer (KYC) verification.
 For consumers, the card owner and card assignee are typically the same person.) is performed in the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s name.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s email must be verified before due diligence can start.

 • Singular.
-An identity always has exactly one root userRoot user The individual who creates the identity.
+A customer always has exactly one root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user..
 Other users can be added later, but the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user. can't be replaced or unset.

 Identifying the root user in your app

 The user object returned by the API doesn't include a rootUser flag.
 Record the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user.'s id when you create the identity, and store it alongside the identity in your own system - for example, to scope access controls or admin UI in your product.
+Every identity must always have one root user.'s id when you create the customer, and store it alongside the customer in your own system - for example, to scope access controls or admin UI in your product.